UnioXi/UnioXi/README.md

 - 👋 Hi, I’m @UnioXi
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning  HTML, CSS, JS, C++, JAVA, PHP & MySQL.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me my e-mail: lukas.mogielnicki17@gmail.com

 <!---
 UnioXi/UnioXi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.